Things change rapidly in the WordPress world. The content in this post is more than a year old and may no longer represent best practices.

 These are not the result of a comprehensive search, which I’m sure would turn up many more resources, but rather articles I have come across in my regular WordPress and web development reading.

 WordPress Accessibility Handbook

-In this Make WordPress Accessibility Handbook you will learn how to create an accessible WordPress website, the many great accessibility tools, , the testing we do to improve WordPress, themes, and…
+In this Make WordPress Accessibility Handbook you will learn what the best practices are for web accessibility, the many great accessibility tools, the testing we do to improve WordPress, themes, a…

 Rian Rietveld’s State of Accessibility Presentation from WordCamp Europe

 Elise Roy’s TED Talk: When We Design for Accessibility, We All Benefit

 Free Web Accessibility Course from Udacity

 Get hands-on experience making web applications accessible.
 You’ll understand when and why users need accessibility, then you’ll dive into how to implement.

 Tota11y Accessibility Visualization Kit